Deadly Bangkok train-bus collision kills 8, injures 35; investigation and charges underway

 Key details reported by multiple sources:

-- Firefighters and rescue crews were dispatched to extinguish flames and recover victims; the fire was brought under control after the incident.
+- Firefighters and rescue crews were dispatched to the scene, and the fire was brought under control after engulfing the bus and nearby vehicles.

-- Thailand’s Prime Minister Anutin Charnvirakul ordered a formal investigation into the incident.
+- Thai Prime Minister Anutin Charnvirakul ordered a formal investigation into the incident, including whether safety barriers were lowered at the crossing.

 Points of Difference